By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 It is tempting to believe that if the other person or country stops fighting you then you have won and that means you were right.
 Neither of these things may be true.
-My earnest hope is that our leaders, political and religious, will find a way to get countries and religions to stop fighting over whose belief is right.
-My efforts are more directed to helping couples, family and individuals to work on putting their relationship before their need to be right about everything.
+My earnest hope is that our leaders, political and religious, will find a way to get countries and religions to stop fighting over who’s belief is right.
+My efforts are more directed to helping couples, families, and individuals to work on putting their relationship before their need to be right about everything.

 On the personal relationship level, when the other person stops expressing their opinion you have probably damaged the relationship.